 Attachment to Earnings

-Enforcement Agent (formally called bailiff) collections and committal proceedings
+Enforcement Agent (formerly called bailiff) collections

 If all other attempts to reach a payment arrangement fail, we will pass the debt to the Councils appointed Enforcement Agents (EA's) to collect.
 Any action taken by an EA on the Council's behalf is controlled by the Council's Code of Practice (pdf) and the National Standards for Enforcement Agents.
 You will incur further costs and charges when the EA's are asked to recover the debt.

-Recovery policy and code of practice
+Recovery code of practice

 Tel: 01443 425002

 Minicom: 01443 680708